HomeGuidesReferenceLearn

-Programmatic Access
+Programmatic access

 When setting up CI or writing a script to help manage your projects, we recommend avoiding using your username and password to authenticate.
-With these credentials, anyone would be able to log in and use your account.
+With these credentials, anyone will be able to log in and use your account.

 Instead of providing credentials, you can generate tokens that will allow you to manage each integration point separately.
 Anyone who has access to these tokens will be able to perform actions against your account.
 Please treat them with the same care as a user password.
 In case something is leaked, you can revoke these tokens to block access.

-If you are using GitHub Actions, you can configure the token property to include this environment variable in all of the job steps.
+If you are using GitHub Actions, you can configure the token property to include this environment variable in all the job steps.

 Common situations where access tokens are useful: